-- (2) Where the remuneration of a staff member includes a performancerelated portion under section 43(2) of the Law, that performance-related portion shall be established in accordance with Schedule 3. - 37.
-(1) A staff member's employment agreement prepared under section 42(1) Staff employment of the Law, shall comply with Schedule 4.
+- 36. (1) The remuneration of a staff member agreed between an appointing officer and that staff member under section 43(1) of the Law, shall be calculated in accordance with paragraph 3 of Schedule 1. - (2) Where the remuneration of a staff member includes a performance-related portion under section 43(2) of the Law, that performance-related portion shall be established in accordance with Schedule 3.

-agreements
+Staff employment agreements

-(2) A civil servant who is in office on the coming into force of these regulations shall not be required to enter into a new employment agreement unless the civil servant is appointed to a different position or the circumstances of his employment change before entering into a new period of service.
+- 37. (1) A staff member's employment agreement prepared under section 42(1) of the Law, shall comply with Schedule 4. - (2) A civil servant who is in office on the coming into force of these Regulations shall not be required to enter into a new employment agreement unless the civil servant is appointed to a different position or the circumstances of his employment change before entering into a new period of service.